African Union

 Topic A: Implementation of Agenda63

-Topic B: China's BRI initiative in Africa
+Topic B: China's BRI Initiative in Africa

 Welcome to the African Union Committee for ILMUNC XLI!
 Over the coming days, delegates will focus on two pivotal topics shaping Africa's future: the implementation of Agenda 2063 and the impact of China's Belt and Road Initiative (BRI) in Africa.
 In tackling the first topic, delegates will strategize on accelerating the implementation of Agenda 2063, the continent's blueprint for achieving inclusive and sustainable development, fostering unity, and enhancing prosperity.
 Discussions will revolve around practical steps to translate this vision into tangible outcomes for all African nations.
 The second topic invites delegates to critically assess China's BRI initiative in Africa, examining its implications for economic growth, infrastructure development, and geopolitical dynamics.
 By exploring the benefits and potential challenges of this large-scale investment, delegates will aim to ensure that the BRI contributes positively to Africa's long-term development goals.
 Together, this committee will seek pathways to advance the continent's strategic objectives and promote a thriving and self-reliant Africa.